omnivector-solutions/license-manager/docs-source/development.rst

 Development
 ===========
-Development of the `license-manager` is done using a setup that consists of running a mix of different services in docker and LXD containers.
+Development of the ``license-manager`` involves running a mix of different services in docker and LXD containers.

-The general steps to set up a development environment are:

-1) a slurm deployment running on LXD with the license-manager-agent
-2) a license-manager-simulator deployment running locally)
-3) a license-manager backend deployment in docker (deployed using docker-compose)
-4) Post deploy modifications
-5) Validation

-The following text will attempt to describe the process for setting up these systems and perfoming code changes in the license-manager code base needed to facilitate running a local development environment.
+This text will attempt to define the procedure for initializing and running the different components.

 ----------------
 Pre-Installation